bitcoinusacoin/bitcoinusacoin/ReadMe.md

 # BitcoinUSA coin - BUS
-A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying and paying for cloud services from MSFT Azure.
+A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying and paying for cloud services.
 Symbol: BUS

 Currently can be mined on GPU Windows and Linux PC's!

 # What is BitcoinUSA coin?

 BitcoinUSA is a digital currency that enables instant payments to anyone, anywhere in the world.
 BitcoinHealth coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 BitcoinUSA Core is the name of open source software which enables the use of this currency.
 See BitcoinUSA_WhitePaper.md for coin white paper - press release.
 Coin to be used to buy credits which can applied as payment for Cloud Services/Utilization.
+Will integrate into PegasusTech application for sending money across country borders.